jerome-trc/viletech/spec/lith-ref.md

 ### Pointers and References

-LithScript offers two ways to manage memory in the VM heap: `Ref` and `Ptr`. `Ref` is a handle to a heap value that is guaranteed at compile time to be non-null. `Ptr` is a type known to the compiler which uses the same semantics as `Option`.
-These handle types are the only ways to interact with class objects, which are never held as script values.
+LithScript offers two ways to manage memory in the VM heap: `Ref` and `Ptr`.
+These are the only ways to interact with class objects.

+`Ref` is a `Ptr` guaranteed at compile time to be valid by null coalescing.

 ## Resolvers